Demeny voting

-Demeny voting (or family voting) is a type of proxy voting where the provision of a political voice for children by allowing parents or guardians to vote on their behalf.
-The term was coined by Warren C. Sanderson in 2007 and is often pitched as a stop-gap measure for whatever ages suffrage is denied to youth.
-Under a Demeny voting system, parents would decide how to cast each child's proxy vote, and some systems could allow for a split vote if the parents' political views differ.
-Children would gain the right to vote either at a certain voting age or when they feel they are ready.
+Demeny voting (also called parental voting or family voting) is a type of proxy voting where the provision of a political voice for children by allowing parents or guardians to vote on their behalf.
+The term is named after demographer Paul Demeny, though the concept predates him.
+It is often proposed as a measure to ensure the (indirect) representation of children who are considered too young to vote.
+Under a Demeny voting system, parents would cast a proxy vote for their child, possibly allowing for a split weighted vote if the parents' political views differ.

 Etymology

 Demeny voting is named after demographer Paul Demeny.
 Demeny argued that children "should not be left disenfranchised for some 18 years: let custodial parents exercise the children's voting rights until they come of age".
 Demeny's motivation behind proposing such a system was to "make the political system more responsive to the young generation's interests" and was part of a broader set of policy proposals aimed at combating the low fertility rate in certain countries.